Volunteer Trail Crew

 Physical Ability - Please Be Honest

 It's extremely important that you select a project that is aligned with your physical ability.
-It's also important that you read our online FAQs section before registering.
+If you are a first time volunteer, or if it has been several years since your last project, review this page to better understand what you are signing up for.
 To ensure your safety and the safety of the entire crew, you must be prepared for the level of difficulty of the project you select.
 Keep in mind that you'll be working full days in the field, and you must be able to work for the duration of the project.
 All volunteer registrations will be reviewed in detail, and we'll be giving special attention to those who sign up for projects that are "strenuous" and "very strenuous."
-MWA Staff will, if need be, kindly recommend that you sign up for another project that is better suited to your experience and physical ability.
+MWA staff will, if need be, kindly recommend that you sign up for another project that is better suited to your experience and physical ability.
 Please call us if you're unsure how your skills might align with our project work.
 Thank you in advance for your understanding.

 Here is what you can expect from projects with these levels of difficulty:

 - Easy: Project requiring a short hike and less demanding physical work.
 All aspects of the day, including hiking and trail work, can be self-paced.

 - Moderate: Project requiring less than 5 miles of daily hiking.
 Work is physically demanding, but can be self-paced according to one's comfort level.
 Camp is not far from the worksite and there is access to vehicles at camp.

 - Strenuous: Project requiring some combination of long daily hikes, demanding work tasks, and a hike into a backcountry camp.
 Opportunities for self-paced tasks exist during the workday but may not be available at all times.
 Camp will often be established in the backcountry and will require hiking with a full pack.